-- 10.01 The Director of Public Works or designee will document snow and ice control activities, any emergency responses, and keep on file all citizen comments and complaints regarding this policy and/or snow and ice control in general. - 10.02 The City Council shall review this policy periodically, including the documented control/removal activities, any emergency responses, and citizen comments and complaints.
-It shall also review any factors/circumstances affecting this policy or its implementation and determine goals for the future. - 10.03 The City Council may modify or clarify this policy at any time. - 10.04 Where the City Council has delegated responsibility or authority to any city employee or official for development or implementation of any portion of this policy, that employee or official shall have full authority to modify that portion of the policy at any time.
+- 10.01 The Director of Public Works or designee will document snow and ice control activities, any emergency responses, and keep on file all citizen comments and complaints regarding this policy and/or snow and ice control in general. - 10.02 The City Council may modify or clarify this policy at any time.